Before the Bell: What every Canadian investor needs to know today

 Commodities

 Oil prices were higher for a third session this week as traders await fresh U.S. inventory figures later in the morning.
 Brent crude was trading higher after adding 2 per cent a day earlier.
 West Texas Intermediate was also in positive territory.
-WTI added 1.34 per cent on Tuesday.
+WTI added 1.34 per cent on Tuesday and had a day range Wednesday of $50.86 (U.S.) to $51.42..

 "The WTI crude took over the $50/barrel handle on speculations that low oil prices could eventually bring the OPEC and its allies to take additional measures to help rebalancing the market," LCG senior market analyst Ipek Ozkardeskaya said in a note.
 "In the US, the weekly API data is due today and the more official EIA data is due tomorrow."